Skip to content

 • If an exception is raised, the session is automatically rolled back.

-• In alls cases, the session is closed and the associated connection is returned to the connection pool.
+• In all cases, the session is closed and the associated connection is returned to the connection pool.

 Example: